indeedhat/nvim-kragle/README.md

 " Select and switch to an open buffer (all connected terminals) noremap <Leader>kl :call kragle#SwitchToBuffer()<CR>
 ```

+## TODO
+- [x] refactor the go mess
+- [ ] optimise some of the shitty implementation
+- [ ] move as much of the viml over to lua as possible
+- [ ] register commands rather than the public method approach
+- [ ] add a configurable list of buffer names to ignore
+- [ ] think up a better name
+- [ ] check off some tasks on the roadmap

 ## RoadMap
 - [x] make plugin load prebuilt binary from plugin dir